tendenci/tendenci/INSTALL.md

     python manage.py migrate
     python manage.py update_settings

-Django will magically create the database and tables for you.
+Django will magically create the database and tables for you with SQLLite. (with other Postgres or MySQL you need to create the database first, but it still creates the tables for you.)

 ### Install and select your theme